 - The Dark Knight Saga:

 - In The Dark Knight, The Joker tells Batman that "tonight [he's] going to break [his] one rule".
 Batman's reply is "I'm considering it."
 He doesn't.
-Then, at the end, Batman tackles Harvey Dent, who falls of a ledge and dies.
+Then, at the end, Batman tackles Harvey Dent, who falls off a ledge and dies.
 Depending on your interpretation, The Joker was either completely wrong (if it was an accident) or just one day off (if it wasn't), or Batman simply miscalculated the strength that was sufficient to subdue Dent in the heat of the moment (again, if it was an accident).
 Batman was also suffering from a gunshot wound at the time, which could have hampered his ability to tackle Dent safely.
 Most likely, the death was an accident, as Batman probably wasn't even thinking about Dent at all when he tackled him, but about Gordon's son and ensuring that he doesn't get shot.

 - The series itself inverts this in his character backstory.
 His first method of dealing with injustice in this series was going to be to shoot his parents' murderer, Joe Chill (fortunately for Bruce, the mob got to Chill first).
 It's his shame over this incident in reflection that causes him to adopt his normal rule about not using them.